On Sept. 18 and 19, 2018 Dipont Education celebrated the official opening of its two new Sino-British independent schools in Hangzhou and Wuxi, China.

-The occasion was marked by two formal ceremonies, one at each campus, that brought together the school partners, including the UK’s King’s College School, leaders at the new schools and representatives of local government.
+The occasion was marked by two formal ceremonies, one at each campus.
+The events brought together the school partners, including the UK’s King’s College School, Wimbledon, leaders at the new schools and representatives of local government.

-The new schools, RDFZ King’s College School Hangzhou and Nanwai King’s College School Wuxi, have been founded through partnership between Dipont, King’s College School, and The High School Affiliated to Renmin University and Nanjing Foreign Languages School respectively.
+The new schools, RDFZ King’s College School Hangzhou and Nanwai King’s College School Wuxi, have been founded through partnership between Dipont and King’s College School.
+Chinese school partners are The High School Affiliated to Renmin University and Nanjing Foreign Languages School respectively.

-The formal openings of the two schools mark Dipont Education’s crossover from education management group to education provider, exploring new models for the integration of Chinese and international education.
+The formal openings of the two schools mark Dipont Education’s crossover from education management group to education provider.
+The company is focused on exploring new models for the integration of Chinese and international education.
 The schools’ curriculum models set a precedent for the management of new schools in China, with government, Chinese and British schools, private education providers working together to develop new institutions.

 Nearly 1,500 new students and 400 Chinese and international staff joined the two schools at the start of the school year in early September.